BBC Radio 1: 1970s

 News coverage was boosted in 1973 when Newsbeat bulletins aired for the first time, and Richard Skinner joined as one of the new programme's presenters.

 On air, 1978 was the busiest year of the decade.
 David Jensen replaced Dave Lee Travis on the weekday drivetime programme so that DLT could replace Noel Edmonds on the Radio 1 Breakfast show.
 Later in the year the Sunday teatime chart show extended from a Top 20 to a Top 40 countdown, and Tommy Vance, one of the original presenters, rejoined the station to present a new programme, The Friday Rock Show.
-On 23 November, Radio 1 moved from 247m (1214 kHz) to 275 and 285m (1053 & 1089 kHz) to improve national AM reception, and to conform with the Geneva Frequency Plan of 1975.
+On 23 November, Radio 1 moved from 247m (1214 kHz) to 275 and 285m (1089 and 1053 kHz) to improve national AM reception, and to conform with the Geneva Frequency Plan of 1975.

 Annie Nightingale, whose first Radio 1 programme aired on 5 October 1969, was Britain's first national female DJ (the earliest record presenter is thought to be Jean Metcalfe of Family Favourites, but given that Metcalfe only presented the programme she is not considered a "true" DJ) and became its longest-serving presenter, evolving her musical tastes with the times.

 In 1978, Al Matthews became the first black disc jockey on Radio 1.
 His Saturday night show Discovatin was broadcast for over two years.
 During the summer a Wednesday show was also broadcast featuring live acts.